Get ready for the holiday season with these irresistibly spicy gingerbread cupcakes topped with thick, creamy cream cheese frosting.

 More Gingerbread Recipes

-If you love gingerbread, then you MUST try these six gingerbread recipes:
+If you love gingerbread like I do, then you must try these six gingerbread recipes:

 - Hanging Gingerbread Cookies (perfect for teacher gifts!)